pndni/TNT_pipeline_2012/README.rst

 hands on an old version of icc, please open an issue so we can assess feasibility.)

+This pipeline has also been modified to include features that either appear in later pipeliens are were often calculated in tandom, specifically ICV and intensity calculation.

 The other major change between this pipeline and the real 2012 version is the patches to minc tools to fix discrete operations.
 See the Dockerfile for specifics, but a rough idea can be found by looking at